icarusfactor/openstack-Installs/cloud-init/README.md

 ![Openstack Cloud-init](../gh_img/openstack_cloud-init.png)

-CLOUD IMAGE URLS
+## CLOUD IMAGE INFORMATION

-#I only have debian for all three items currently.
+>   I only have debian for all three items currently.

-#Will make a WEB and SQL server for Ubuntu, CENTOS and Fedora and OpenSUSE
+> Will make a WEB and SQL server for Ubuntu, CENTOS and Fedora and OpenSUSE

-#NOTE: The Cirros and Ubuntu QCOW2 image is a .img.
+> NOTE: The Cirros and Ubuntu QCOW2 image is a .img.

-#I have ran into a problem with older kernels (Older than 4.19 ) and
+> I have ran into a problem with older kernels (Older than 4.19 ) and

-#newer images not working or with long delays.
+> newer images not working or with long delays.
 This problem has been

-#diagnosed as BoottimeEntropyStarvation.
+> diagnosed as ***BoottimeEntropyStarvation***.
 This is a problem with SystemD

-#and SSH casuing it to hang.
+> and SSH casuing it to hang.
 To fix this problem, you need to have a

-#newer kernel with CONFIG_RANDOM_TRUST_CPU enabled or install the
+> newer kernel with ***CONFIG_RANDOM_TRUST_CPU*** enabled or install the

-#havaged package.
+> havaged package.

-#sudo apt-get install havaged
+`sudo apt-get install havaged`

-#sudo yum -y install havaged
+`sudo yum -y install havaged`

 #-----------------------------------------------------------------